Lim Chong Yah

 In February 1972, Lim was appointed by the Singapore government to chair the National Wages Council (NWC).
 The NWC is a tripartite body comprising representatives from the unions, employers and the government, which seeks to bring about consensus in wage negotiations.

-In 1978, the NWC was used as an instrument of economic restructuring, and adopted a high wage policy with the aim of easing out labour-intensive, low-paying jobs and economic activities.
+In 1978, the NWC was used as an instrument of economic restructuring, and adopted a high-wage policy with the aim of easing out labour-intensive, low-paying jobs and economic activities.
 The move to attract jobs with a higher economic value led to the establishment of the Skills Development Fund (SDF), set up to train workers for the demands of the restructured economy.
-The SDF was chaired by Lim, a leading advocate of workers’ training, between 1979 and 1982.
+Between 1979 and 1982, the SDF was chaired by Lim, who is a leading advocate of workers’ training.

-The NWC has been cited as an important factor in avoiding industrial unrest, and the council played an important role during the oil crisis of 1973-1974 and the economic recessions of 1985-1986 and 1998-1999.
+The NWC has been cited as an important factor in avoiding industrial unrest, and the council played an important role during the oil crisis of 1973 to 1974 and the economic recessions of 1985 to 1986 and 1998 to 1999.
 Under Lim’s chairmanship, the NWC has also recommended the extension of the retirement age, a policy of aligning wage adjustments to productivity, the use of part-time and flexible work arrangements to reduce the nation’s reliance on low-income foreign workers and the rejection of a minimum wage.

 Publishing and other activities